-"AAS" Atomic Absorption Spectrophotometry, an analytical method for determining concentrations of elements.
-"Assay" A chemical test of metallurgical samples to determine the metal content.
-"BQ" A diamond drill core size, 36.5 millimetres in diameter.
+"AAS" Atomic Absorption Spectrophotometry, an analytical method for determining concentrations of elements "Assay" A chemical test of metallurgical samples to determine the metal content.
 "Bulk Density" The density of a rock sample or any material is the ratio of the mass of the rock/material to a given volume of sample.
-It can be defined as the concentration of matter.
-"Core" A cylinder of rock produced by diamond drilling.
-"Cut-off Grade" A grade level below which the material is not ore and considered to be uneconomical to mine and process.
-"Decline" A passageway from surface or underground connecting one or more levels in a mine or underground development, providing adequate traction for heavy, self-propelled equipment.
-"Diamond drill" A type of rotary drill in which the cutting is done by abrasion rather than percussion.
+It can be defined as the concentration of matter "Core" A cylinder of rock produced by diamond drilling "Cut-off Grade" A grade level below which the material is not ore and considered to be uneconomical to mine and process "Decline" A passageway from surface or underground connecting one or more levels in a mine or underground development, providing adequate traction for heavy, self-propelled equipment "Diamond drill" A type of rotary drill in which the cutting is done by abrasion rather than percussion.
 The cutting bit is set with diamonds and is attached to the end of long hollow rods through which water is pumped to the cutting face.
-The drill cuts a core of rock which is recovered in long cylindrical sections, an inch or more in diameter.
-"Dip" The angle which a geological structure forms with a horizontal surface, measured perpendicular to the strike of the structure.
-"Epithermal" A term applied to deposits formed at shallow depths from ascending solutions of moderate temperatures.
-"Feasibility Study" A comprehensive technical and economic study of the selected development option for a mineral project that includes appropriately detailed assessments of applicable Modifying Factors together with any other relevant operational factors and detailed financial analysis, that are necessary to demonstrate at the time of reporting that extraction is reasonably justified (economically mineable).
+The drill cuts a core of rock which is recovered in long cylindrical sections, an inch or more in diameter "Dip" The angle which a geological structure forms with a horizontal surface, measured perpendicular to the strike of the structure "Epithermal" A term applied to deposits formed at shallow depths from ascending solutions of moderate temperatures "Feasibility Study" A comprehensive technical and economic study of the selected development option for a mineral project that includes appropriately detailed assessments of applicable Modifying Factors together with any other relevant operational factors and detailed financial analysis, that are necessary to demonstrate at the time of reporting that extraction is reasonably justified (economically mineable).
 The results of the study may reasonably serve as the basis for a final decision by a proponent or financial institution to proceed with, or finance, the development of the project.
-The confidence level of the study will be higher than that of a pre-feasibility study.
-"Fire Assay" A type of analytical procedure that involves the heat of a furnace and a fluxing agent to fuse a sample to collect any precious metals (such as gold) in the sample.
-The collected material is then analyzed for gold or other precious metals by weight or spectroscopic methods.
-"Flotation" Milling process that uses bubbles to capture valuable mineral particles that float to the surface, thereby separating them from waste which sinks to the bottom.
-"Grade" The amount of valuable mineral in each tonne of ore, expressed as g/t for precious metal and as a percentage by weight for other metals such as copper and zinc.
-"Holding Furnace" Used to provide holding capacity between the continuous ausmelt smelting process and the batch converting process.
-"HQ" A diamond drill core size, 63.5 millimetres in diameter.
-"Indicated Mineral Resource" The part of a Mineral Resource for which quantity, grade or quality, densities, shape and physical characteristics are estimated with sufficient confidence to allow the application of Modifying Factors in sufficient detail to support mine planning and evaluation of the economic viability of the deposit.
+The confidence level of the study will be higher than that of a pre-feasibility study "Fire Assay" A type of analytical procedure that involves the heat of a furnace and a fluxing agent to fuse a sample to collect any precious metals (such as gold) in the sample.
+The collected material is then analyzed for gold or other precious metals by weight or spectroscopic methods "Flotation" Milling process that uses bubbles to capture valuable mineral particles that float to the surface, thereby separating them from waste which sinks to the bottom "Grade" The amount of valuable mineral in each tonne of ore, expressed as g/t for precious metal and as a percentage by weight for other metals such as copper and zinc "Indicated Mineral Resource" The part of a Mineral Resource for which quantity, grade or quality, densities, shape and physical characteristics are estimated with sufficient confidence to allow the application of Modifying Factors in sufficient detail to support mine planning and evaluation of the economic viability of the deposit.
 Geological evidence is derived from detailed and reliable exploration, sampling and testing and is sufficient to assume geological and grade or quality continuity between points of observation.
-An Indicated Mineral Resource has a lower level of confidence than that applying to a Measured Mineral Resource and may only be converted to a Probable Mineral Reserve.
+An Indicated Mineral Resource has a lower level of confidence than that applying to a Measured Mineral Resource and may only be converted to a Probable Mineral Reserve